Private Industry Investing Heavily, and Globally, in Research To Improve Agricultural Productivity

 Because the performance of agricultural technologies tends to be site specific due to variations in weather, soil type, and other environmental conditions, many of the leading agricultural input firms have located R&D facilities around the world.
 In addition, they may operate experimental and testing stations in many other subsidiary locations and countries.
 This global R&D presence not only enables firms to develop and adapt new technologies to regional conditions and more easily meet local regulatory requirements, but it may also allow them to achieve cost economies in some R&D activities (that is, by conducting certain kinds of research in countries where highly trained personnel or specialized R&D services can be hired more cheaply).

-Research Investments and Market Structure in the Food Processing, Agricultural Input, and Biofuel Industries Worldwide: Executive Summary, by David Schimmelpfennig, USDA, Economic Research Service, December 2011
+Research Investments and Market Structure in the Food Processing, Agricultural Input, and Biofuel Industries Worldwide: Executive Summary, by Keith Fuglie, Paul Heisey, John King, Kelly Day Rubenstein, David Schimmelpfennig, and Sun Ling Wang, USDA, Economic Research Service, December 2011

-Research Investments and Market Structure in the Food Processing, Agricultural Input, and Biofuel Industries Worldwide, by Carl E. Pray, David Schimmelpfennig, and Rupa Karmarkar-Deshmukh, USDA, Economic Research Service, December 2011
+Research Investments and Market Structure in the Food Processing, Agricultural Input, and Biofuel Industries Worldwide, by Keith Fuglie, Paul Heisey, John King, Carl E. Pray, Kelly Day Rubenstein, David Schimmelpfennig, Sun Ling Wang, and Rupa Karmarkar-Deshmukh, USDA, Economic Research Service, December 2011